tbrowder/Mi6-Helper/README.md

     Also checks for other configuration improvement possibilities.
 Note the 'lint' mode will work in repos *not* under App::Mi6 management.

     Leaves a report of actions taken and suggestions for improvement in the same directory.
+The report is named 'mi6-helper-lint.txt'.

+    The items checked in this version include:

+        * Discrepancies in the META6.json file

+        * Obsolete file name conventions: .t, .pl, .pm, .p6, .pl6, .pm6, .pod, .pod6

+        * Use of 'perl6' instead of 'raku' in script 'shebang' lines

+        * Use of CI testing using 'zef' instead of 'prove6'

+        * Use of Github for version archiving

 new
 ---